‘Hearts are broken’ after deaths of Irish teenagers on Greek island – principal

 Tributes have been paid to the two teenagers, Andrew O’Donnell and Max Wall, as “bright, sporting, academic” young men.

-St Michael’s College released a statement on Sunday about the death of Andrew before later confirming Max had also died.
+St Michael’s College in Dublin released a statement on Sunday about the death of Andrew before later confirming Max had also died.

+Irish deputy premier and minister for foreign affairs Micheal Martin said a consular officer was on the ground on Ios supporting the families involved.

-Minister Simon Harris said his thoughts were with Leaving Cert students on holiday in Greece who were “now encountering such shock and pain and grief”.
+Minister for Further Education Simon Harris said his thoughts were with Leaving Cert students on holiday in Greece who were “now encountering such shock and pain and grief”.

 On Monday, principal of St Michael’s College Tim Kelleher said that representatives of the school’s parent association had flown to the Greek island to support the families.